A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: Method

-In this paper, we study the classic double-slit experiment, with a photomultiplier tube and add an important ingredient - measurement is a process where external energy is used to detect and amplify weak signals, which are then registered on a macroscopic device.
+The form of the paper is as follows.
+We study the classic double-slit experiment, with an idealized photomultiplier tube and add an important ingredient - measurement is a process where external energy is used to detect and amplify weak signals, which are then registered on a macroscopic device.
 This energy could come through the energy of a photon that scatters off an electron, or the subsequent photo-amplification in our process.
 Such amplification is necessary to prevent noise from being mistaken for a measurement.

+After setting up the experiment and the equations for the time-evolution, we study the form of the time-evolution equation, recognize the form and propose a simpler version that can be numerically studied, as well as analytically investigated.
+We present the numerical results for a large number of subsequent states and then show analytically that both Fermi's Golden Rule and the exponential "collapse" into one state can be obtained from the same formalism.

+Then we make some connections to other approaches and studies - in particular, those of Linden {\it et al}, Wigner's friend and the Mott experiment.
+We also comment on the recurrence times for the collapse to reverse.